Prospect B2B: Why is it difficult?

 - estimate the time frame within which the project would be completed

-Finally, prospecting requires salespeople to train in new practices.
-Indeed, traditional prospecting now coexists with new digital methods such as inbound marketing, social selling or even Account-Based Marketing.
+Finally, prospecting B2B requires salespeople to be for new practices.
+Indeed, traditional B2B prospecting now coexists with new digital methods such as Inbound Marketing, Social Selling or even Based Marketing.

 Need more leads?